 Statewide, average water use is roughly 50% environmental, 40% agricultural, and 10% urban, although the percentage of water use by sector varies dramatically across regions and between wet and dry years.
-Some of the water used by each of these sectors returns to rivers and groundwater basins and can be used again.
-(These official estimates were last updated in 2010, so they do not reflect recent drought-related changes in water use.)
+Some of the water used by each of these sectors returns to rivers and groundwater basins where it can be used again.

 - Environmental water provides multiple benefits.

 Environmental water use falls into four categories: water in rivers protected as “wild and scenic” under federal and state laws, water required for maintaining habitat within streams, water that supports wetlands within wildlife preserves, and water needed to maintain water quality for agricultural and urban use.
-More than half of California’s environmental water use occurs in rivers along the state’s north coast.
-These waters are largely isolated from major agricultural and urban areas and their wild and scenic status protects them from significant future development.
+Half of California’s environmental water use occurs in rivers along the state’s north coast.
+These waters are largely isolated from major agricultural and urban areas, and their wild and scenic status protects them from significant future development.
 In dry years, the share of water that goes to the environment decreases dramatically as flows diminish in rivers and streams.
-During this latest drought, the state also reduced water for the environment to reserve some supplies for farms and cities.
+At the height of the 2012‒16 drought, the state also reduced water allocations for the environment to reserve some supplies for farms and cities.

 - Agricultural water use is falling, while the economic value of farm production is growing.

-Approximately nine million acres of farmland in California are irrigated, representing roughly 80% of all water used for businesses and homes.
-Higher revenue perennial crops—nuts, grapes, and other fruit—have increased as a share of irrigated crop acreage (from 27% in 1998 to 32% in 2010 statewide, and from 33% to 40% in the southern Central Valley).
-This shift, plus rising crop yields, has increased the value of agricultural water used.
-Farm production generated 60% more gross state product in 2014 than in 1980, even though farm water use was about 15% lower.
+More than nine million acres of farmland in California are irrigated, representing roughly 80% of all water used for businesses and homes.
+Higher-revenue perennial crops—nuts, grapes, and other fruit—have increased as a share of irrigated acreage (from 16% in 1980 to 33% in 2015 statewide, and from 21% to 45% in the southern Central Valley).
+This shift, plus rising crop yields, has increased the economic return on water used for agriculture.
+Farm production generated 38% more gross state product in 2015 than in 1980, even though farm water use was about 14% lower.
 But even as the agricultural economy is growing, the rest of the economy is growing faster.
 Today, farm production and food processing generate about 2% of California’s gross state product, down from about 5% in the early 1960s.

 - Despite population growth, total urban water use has also fallen.

 The San Francisco Bay and South Coast regions account for most urban water use in California.
 Both rely heavily on water imported from other parts of the state.
 Total urban water use has been falling even as the population grows.
-Even before the latest drought, per capita water use had declined significantly—from 232 gallons per day in 1995 to 178 gallons per day in 2010—reflecting substantial efforts to reduce water use through pricing incentives and mandatory installation of water-saving technologies like low-flow toilets and shower heads.
-In 2015, per capita use fell to 130 gallons per day in response to drought-related conservation requirements.
-Much of the recent savings focused on reducing landscape watering, which makes up roughly half of all urban water use.
-It is too early to know how much of these savings will persist beyond the drought.
+Even before the latest drought, per capita water use had declined significantly—from 231 gallons per day in 1990 to 180 gallons per day in 2010—reflecting substantial efforts to reduce water use through pricing incentives and mandatory installation of water-saving technologies like low-flow toilets and shower heads.
+In 2015, per capita use fell to 146 gallons per day in response to drought-related conservation requirements.
+Much of the recent savings came from reducing landscape watering, which makes up roughly half of all urban water use.
+Per capita use has since rebounded slightly, but a new state law will require further long-term reductions.

-Both agricultural and urban water use have fallen during the latest drought
+Both agricultural and urban water use have fallen over the past two decades